 The mission of the Department of Public Safety Standards and Training (DPSST) is to promote excellence in public safety by delivering quality training and developing and upholding professional standards for police, fire, corrections, parole and probation and telecommunications personnel, in addition to licensing private security providers and private investigators in Oregon.

-DPSST also trains and certifies Oregon Liquor Control Commission regulatory specialists, regulates and licenses polygraph examiners, determines sheriff candidates’ eligibility to run for office and administers the Public Safety Memorial Fund.
+DPSST also trains and certifies Oregon Liquor and Cannabis Commission regulatory specialists, regulates and licenses polygraph examiners, determines sheriff candidates’ eligibility to run for office and administers the Public Safety Memorial Fund.
 DPSST strives to provide resources and certification programs that public safety officers and organizations need to maintain the highest professional skill standards for service to Oregon’s communities and citizens.
 These services are based at DPSST’s 236-acre academy and extend across the state through a network of regional training coordinators.

 DPSST is governed by a 24-member board and five discipline-specific policy committees.
 DPSST serves more than 42,000 public safety constituents across the state and employs 160 full-time staff and approximately 400 part-time employees and agency loaned instructors.